 It is really in the twentieth century, with the wide distribution of his writings in Japan, that Dogen emerged from the cloister into the public eye.
 Among these writings, by far the most famous is the Shobogenzo (“Treasury of the Eye of the True Dharma”), a collection of vernacular essays that typically take the form of comments on passages in Chinese Zen texts.
 Widely considered one of the masterpieces of Japanese Buddhist literature, the collection has been translated into English several times.

-Carl Bielefeldt is professor of religious studies and co-director of the Center for Buddhist Studies at Stanford University
+– Dr. Carl Bielefeldt, professor of religious studies and co-director of the Center for Buddhist Studies at Stanford University

 Buddhadharma: Many Buddhists know that Dogen is a central figure in Zen, but when they begin to read Dogen, they find him very hard to penetrate.
 First, why is he such a pivotal figure?

 Bonnie Myotai Treace: Beyond Dogen’s significance as the key figure in the establishment of the Soto school, I think he is tremendously helpful to practitioners because he was a very good student.
 He combines radical thought with the poignancy of a spiritual disciple’s journey.
 Dogen speaks right to the heart of the matter.
 He has the poet’s vastness and the practitioner’s commitment to particulars.
 When you question him, you do find him hard to penetrate.

 Dogen challenged not just conventional thought but conventional activity.
 He asked us to look into the real nature of expression, the mystery of birth, death and time.
 He asked us take up these issues in a genuine way and to question every word.
 I don’t think Dogen was ever an easy guy to have lunch with.

 One of the characteristics of our culture now is we think hard equals bad or not worth our effort, instead of recognizing that very hard can be a sign of something very deep and significant.
 Hardness is actually helpfulness.